Will Ospreay: Ring of Honor (2016–2018)

 On 8 November 2016, Ring of Honor (ROH) announced that Ospreay had signed a contract with the promotion, which went into effect on 1 December.
 On 18 November, Ospreay defeated Bobby Fish in his ROH debut match in Liverpool to become the new ROH World Television Champion.
 He lost the title to Marty Scurll two days later, during the final day of ROH's three-day tour of the United Kingdom.
 Ospreay had been given another opportunity to regain the title in a four corners match at ROH's December pay-per-view, Final Battle 2016, but Scurll retained his title.
 At Final Battle 2017, Ospreay was defeated by Matt Taven.
-On ROH TV, on 15 September 2018, Jay Lethal issued an open challenge and it was answered by Ospreay, who said: "I Need the World Title".
-The Match was signed for ROH Death Before Dishonor later that month in which Ospreay lost.
+On 15 September 2018 episode of ROH TV, Jay Lethal issued an open challenge, which Ospreay answered.
+The match was signed for ROH Death Before Dishonor later that month, in which Ospreay lost.

 Frontline Wrestling (2018–2019)

-In 2018, Ospreay announced that he would be starting his own promotion, Frontline Wrestling.
-He said that Frontline would be a British Puroresu style company and that wants to take wrestling in England back to being seen as a sport.
-On 28 June 2018 they ran their first event, "Build Me An Empire".
-Upon the one year anniversary of the promotion, Ospreay sold Frontline to move to Japan and pursue a full time schedule in New Japan Pro Wrestling.
+In 2018, Ospreay announced that the start of his own promotion, Frontline Wrestling.
+He described Frontline as a British Puroresu-style company that wants to take wrestling in England back to being seen as a sport.
+On 28 June 2018, they ran their first event, "Build Me An Empire".
+Upon the promotion's one-year anniversary, Ospreay sold Frontline to move to Japan and pursue a full-time schedule in New Japan Pro Wrestling.